thaison0401/multitenant-ecommerce/README.md

 ## 🧠 System Overview

-Unlike traditional e-commerce websites, this system allows **multiple independent vendors** to operate within the same platform.
+Unlike traditional e-commerce websites, this system acts as a **multi-tenant marketplace platform**, allowing multiple independent creators and vendors to operate their own businesses within the same ecosystem.

+---

+### 🏪 For Vendors

-Each vendor can:
+Each vendor is treated as an isolated tenant.
+They can:

-- Manage their own products
+- Manage their own products with **rich-text descriptions and secure file attachments**
+- Operate a **dedicated storefront (subdomain-ready routing architecture)**
-- Track their own orders
+- Track orders and monitor revenue through a private **Payload CMS dashboard**
-- Receive payments automatically
+- Receive **automated payouts** directly to their bank accounts after completing **Stripe KYC onboarding**

+---

+### 🛍️ For Customers

+Customers enjoy a seamless unified shopping experience:

+- Purchase products from **multiple independent vendors**
+- Access a centralized **Purchases Library** to download digital files
+- Leave **verified ratings and written reviews** for purchased products

+---

+### 👑 For Platform Administrators

-Meanwhile, the **platform administrator maintains full control of the marketplace ecosystem**.
+The platform administrator maintains full control of the ecosystem:

+- Manage users, products, and vendors across the marketplace
+- Enforce **Role-Based Access Control (RBAC)**
+- Moderate vendors and maintain marketplace quality
+- Collect an **application fee (e.g., 10%)** automatically from each transaction via **Stripe Connect**

 ---